JonasGovaerts/ocp4/README.md

-ssh_public_key='<value>' 	# set ssh_public_key value to the value of the newly generated ssh keypair pullSecret='<value>' 		# set the pullSecret value to the value of the obtained pullsecret from RedHat ²cluster_id'<value> 		# set the cluster_id value to the value chosen for the cluster name
+ssh_public_key='<value>' 	# set ssh_public_key value to the value of the newly generated ssh keypair pullSecret='<value>' 		# set the pullSecret value to the value of the obtained pullsecret from RedHat cluster_id'<value> 		# set the cluster_id value to the value chosen for the cluster name

 echo \
 "apiVersion: v1